-The School Advisory Committee has determined to use the funds in the same manner as last school year.
+The School Advisory Committee has determined to use the funds in the same manner as the 2016-2017 school year.
 All School Improvement Funds will be used for the upgrades of technology throughout the building.

 2. Describe the use of school improvement funds allocated last year, including the amount budgeted for each project.